 Execute the following command to install Java 20:

-Once the installation completed, this version will be the default Java version.
-But it case the system is still using the older version, use alternatives command command to change default Java version.
+Once the installation is completed, this version will be the default Java version.
+But in case the system is still using the older version, use alternatives command to change the default Java version.
 The alternatives binary is provided by chkconfig package.

 sudo alternatives --config java